Upstatement/skela-wp-theme/MULTISITE.md

 ![Create a Network of WordPress Sites page](https://i0.wp.com/wordpress.org/support/files/2018/11/network-create.png?fit=1024%2C743&ssl=1)

 Next, you need to tell WordPress what kind of domain structure you will be using for your network’s sites: sub-domains (`site1.upstatement.com`) or sub-directories(`upstatement.com/site`).
-Currently, Skela only supports subdirectories.
-Select subdirectories.

 Provide a title for your network and make sure that the email address in the Network Admin Email field is correct.